FREE SHIPPING - NO TAX

 Approximate suggested deck pole location for guy lines

 Having a plan to properly secure your guy lines is very important to help maintain the integrity and functionality of your bell tent.
 We have seen people simply extend their guy lines from the tent and secure them directly into the ground just off of the platform.
 We caution against taking this approach.
-Bell tent guy lines are designed to be extended at a very specific angle off of the roof seams when they are set-up on solid ground.
-The added elevation created with a platform can create unnatural extension of the guy lines, which then may create incorrect pressure on the seams and poles, that could result in damaging your tent.

 camping tent on a platform

-We suggest tying off the guy lines to posts added to the deck.
-These posts can be 1-2 feet from the wall of the tent, standing about 2 feet tall.
+We suggest tying off the guy lines to posts added to the deck (or just off the deck).
+These posts can be 1-2 feet from the wall of the tent, standing about 2-3 feet tall.
 This will allow you to extend the guy lines at their intended angle, and also eliminates a potential tripping hazard.
-For the guy line attached to the door, you could install a taller post, or add a second guy line above the door and tie each off to the posts directly to the left and right of the door.

 Alternatives to a Glamping Tent Platform

-If you can’t afford to physically build-out a platform, or would like a quick protective ground barrier, then you could create a raised and flat rock bed to erect your bell tent on top of.
+If you can’t afford to physically build-out a tent platform, or would like a quick protective ground barrier, then you could create a flat rock bed to erect your bell tent on top of.
 We’d suggest using finely ground rock such as decomposed granite or ¼ minus gravel.
 Frame it in with edging that is about 2 feet off the outside walls of the tent.
 Then lay down about 1.5”-2” of the material, periodically packing the rock down with every 0.5” layer.
 This option could be done affordably, with only between $300-$600 worth of material.

 Photo credit: Vashon Adventures